Fordalex/google_books_api/README.md

 ### Problems

 It's working but it's probably not best practice.
-I've had to use a forceUpdate state on resizing the window.
+I've used a try catch block inside a function and the catch just calls the function again...
+But it works.

 ### Refactoring